- Ages 9+

 In the Churchill Museum you're invited to explore the magnificent man behind the iconic image as you and the kids discover more about the influences and pressures that shaped Churchill's life and work.
 A fantastic extra credit trip for kids covering politics in school but equally an excellent start if you can get the younger ones interested.

-Plus of course location wise you can't get any better for launching further family activities - there's loads around our capital to do from an Imax to Waxworks to nigh endless museums, so why not hit our listings afore ye go and be sure of a full day of fun!
+Plus of course location wise you can't get any better for launching further family activities - there's loads around the capital to do from an Imax to Waxworks to nigh endless museums, so why not hit their listings before ye go and be sure of a full day of fun!